Reverse Prevention Sampling for Misinformation Mitigation in Social Networks: Preliminaries

 \begin{enumerate} \item Generate random RR sets from $\mathcal{G}$ until a threshold on the total number of steps taken has been reached. \item Consider the maximum coverage problem of selecting $k$ nodes to cover the maximum number of RR sets generated.
 Use the standard greedy algorithm for the problem to derive a $(1 - 1/e)$-approximate solution $S_k^{*}$.
 Return $S_k^{*}$ as the seed set to use for activation. \end{enumerate}

 The rationale behind \emph{RIS} is as follows: if a node $u$ appears in a large number of RR sets it should have a high probability to activate many nodes under the IC model; hence, $u$'s expected influence should be large.
 As such, we can think of the number of RR sets $u$ appears in as an estimator for $u$'s expected influence.
 By the same reasoning, if a size-$k$ node set $S_k^{*}$ covers most RR sets, then $S_k^{*}$ is likely to have the maximum expected influence among all size-$k$ node sets in $\mathcal{G}$ leading to a good solution to the IM problem.
+As shown in \cite{Tang2014}, Lemma \ref{lem:borgs} is the key result that underpins the approximation guarantees of \emph{RIS}.

-Therefore, the primary goal is to show that we have a \emph{good} estimator for $u$'s expected influence.
-The main contribution of Borgs et al.\ is an analysis of their proposed threshold-based approach: they allow \emph{RIS} to keep generating RR sets, until the total number of nodes and edges examined during the generation process reaches a pre-defined threshold $\Gamma$.
-They show that when $\Gamma$ is set to $\Theta((m+n)k \log n / \epsilon^2)$, \emph{RIS} runs in time $O((m+n)k \log n / \epsilon^2)$, and it returns a $(1 - 1/e - \epsilon)$-approximate solution to the IM problem with at least constant probability.
+The main contribution of Borgs et al.\ is an analysis of their proposed threshold-based approach: \emph{RIS} generates RR sets until the total number of nodes and edges examined during the generation process reaches a pre-defined threshold $\Gamma$.
+Importantly, $\Gamma$ must be set large enough to ensure a sufficient number of samples have been generated to provide a good estimator for expected influence.
+They show that when $\Gamma$ is set to $\Theta((m+n)k \log n / \epsilon^2)$, \emph{RIS} runs in near-optimal time $O((m+n)k \log n / \epsilon^2)$, and it returns a $(1 - 1/e - \epsilon)$-approximate solution to the IM problem with at least constant probability.

+Due to the more complex dynamics involved in propagation under the MCIC model, adapting the reverse sampling approach to solve EIL is far from trivial.